-REQUESTER: Krystal L. John SPONSOR: David P. Jordan DRAFTER: Krystal L. John ANALYST: Maureen Perkins Intent of Proposed Amendments The current amendments are proposed by the Oneida Law Office in consultation with the Oneida Housing Authority in order to ensure the rent-to-own rental agreements are covered by the law.
-A provision was added regarding non-Tribal tenants in rent-to-own agreements when the qualified Oneida tenant becomes deceased.
-Additionally minimum eligibility requirements were added under the proposed amendments as directed by Oneida Business Committee Resolution 3-22-17-C. Purpose of the Law To provide mechanisms for protecting the rights of the landlords and tenants within the reservation [see 611.1-1].
-Affected Entities Comprehensive Housing Division, Land Commission, Oneida Tribal members, their spouses and occupants who rent and occupy premises under this law.
-Affected Legislation Eviction and Termination, Administrative Rulemaking, Building Code, Zoning and Shoreline Protection Ordinance, Pardon and Forgiveness, and Real Property Enforcement/Due Process The Oneida Judiciary is granted jurisdiction to hear complaints filed regarding actions taken pursuant to this law and/or a rental agreement [see 611.10-1].
-Public Meeting Public meetings were held 06 0/05/1/ and 10/19/17.
+REQUESTER: Krystal L. John SPONSOR: David P. Jordan DRAFTER: Krystal L. John ANALYST: Maureen Perkins Intent of Proposed current amendments are proposed by the Oneida Law Office in consultation Amendments with the Oneida Housing Authority in order to ensure the rent-to-own renta agreements are covered by the law.
+A provision was added regarding non-Triba tenants in rent-to-own agree deceased.
+Additionally mini A proposed amendments as dir 22-17-C. Purpose of the Law To provide mechanisms for protecting the rights of the landlords and tenants within the reservation [see 611.1-1].
+Affected Entities Comprehensive Housing Division, Land Commission, Oneida Tribal members, their spouses and occupants v who rent and occupy premis es under this law.
+Affected Eviction and Termination, Administrative Rulemaking, Building Code, Zoning Legislation and Shoreline Protection Ordinance, Pardon and Forgiveness, and Real Property Enforcement/Due The Oneida Judiciary is gra nted jurisdiction to hear c omplaints filed regarding Process actions taken pursuant to this law and/or a rental agreem ent [see 611.10-1].
+Public Meeting Public meetings were held 06 blic meetings were held 06/05/17 and 10/19/17.